-Now apply a layer of the Mod Podge Chalkboard surface medium to the top of the wallpaper.
+Now apply a layer of the clear chalkboard paint/medium to the top of the wallpaper.
 Wait at least an hour and apply a second coat.
 Let dry completely and cure.
 To finish off your memo board, set your wallpapered sheet metal in the frame.

 I LOVE my little kitchen memo board!
 I will probably be using it more as a magnetic board than a chalkboard since my pattern is a bit bold which makes the chalk have to fight to be seen.

 The great thing about this project is just how easy it is to whip up a beautiful magnetic board.
-I absolutely love how easy it the Mod Podge Chalkboard medium was to use and how great it works, so I know I will be making another chalkboard with a different print sometime soon!
+I absolutely love how easy the clear chalkboard paint was to use and how great it works, so I know I will be making another chalkboard with a different print sometime soon!